firstdraft/appdev-lessons/lessons/nouns-verbs-and-grammar.md

 </div>

 <aside markdown="1">
 The `>_ Console` tab is a "command-line" or "terminal".
 You enter text commands here by typing them out *exactly*, and the computer will execute them, similar to how you click on a program with your mouse to run it.
-You've already seen another terminal in your GitPod workspaces for running commands like `bin/server` and `rails grade`.
+You've already seen another terminal in your Gitpod workspaces for running commands like `bin/server` and `rails grade`.
 </aside>

 If all went well, you should have seen `=> "HELLO, WORLD!"` output by the command.
 Yay!
 What just happened?